irving-statek/open-pnp-wiki/FAQ.md

 For very old versions of OpenPnP look here:
 See https://github.com/openpnp/openpnp/wiki/GcodeDriver#nozzle-is-moving-or-turning-when-camera-is-moved

+## My camera view is too large.

+This is a known layout inconsistency (bug).
+To work around, make your main window smaller until the camera view is small enough.
+It will then remain small, even when you make the main window larger again.

+Java Swing experts are welcome to help fix this. :smiley: For contributions, see the [Developers Guide](Developers-Guide).

 ## "It would be faster to do it by hand."